LuisKrotz/ibm-thinkpad-ideapad-abnt2-slashfix/README.md

-## Fixes ' / ' not working on IMB thinkpads and Lenovo ideapads for Windows 10
+## Fixes ' / ' not working on IBM thinkpads and Lenovo ideapads for Windows 10

 Run registry key